What you need to know about Ontario’s website accessibility laws

 How Trufla can help:

 All websites added to Trufla’s truWeb platform starting in 2021 will meet and exceed the WCAG 2.1 AA standards.
-So if you’re planning to move to our platform or already using truWeb, you will meet the requirements.
+We provide an Insurance web development services, So if you’re planning to move to our platform or already using truWeb, you will meet the requirements.

 If you’re not currently on truWeb, not to worry, we have software we can use to optimize your existing site to meet the AODA standards.
 We’ll even help you file your paperwork for the June 30th deadline.